 "Yes sir" Simon answered and trotted alongside of Blake.
 He guided him carefully toward the side building where the nurse stayed during the college games.
 Simon remained quiet at his side as they moved slowly up the hill.

 "What were you doing out there Blake?"
 Simon questioned him gently.
 He reached down and pulled the heavy metal door open for him.
 Blake glanced at Simon and shrugged his shoulders.
 "I thought I heard someone."

 "Like a girl?"
 Simon tilted his head.
 "That was Becca, that one cheerleader girl. . .musta got lost and ended up at the diamond instead of the football field."
-He reasoned and let a smile loose on his face.
+He reasoned and let a smile crawl onto his face.

 "I'm probably just dehydrated, hearing shit."
 Blake answered and reached up to rap his knuckles against the nurse's door.
-The nurse glanced up from her book.
+The nurse glanced up at the pair of them and frowned.